Automotive industry in the Philippines: Volkswagen

+On September 18, 2025, the Ayala Group of companies, Volkswagen's exclusive distributor in the Philippine market, announced the cessation of their partnership, and with that the distribution of Volkswagen vehicles in the country.

 Imported vehicles (Grey market)

 Specialty dealerships across the country import various new vehicles from several countries such as South Korea, the US, and the UAE.
 In some cases, select authorized dealerships may also use indent orders to import vehicles or trims that are not part of their official inventory.
-As an example, Ford sold the Lincoln Navigator to a select group of buyers years after the Lincoln brand had been phased out of the market.
+As an example, Ford sold the Lincoln Navigator to a select group of buyer's years after the Lincoln brand had been phased out of the market.
 Some brands can only be acquired through grey import dealers such as Hummer and Cadillac.
 Due to the popularity of the Cadillac Escalade in the grey import market, GM Philippines considered bringing the brand to the Philippine market, but realized that it would likely fail due to the competitive market for luxury SUVs.
 US-Market Toyotas such as the Sienna are also imported into the country, as well as the J70 Series Land Cruiser from the Middle East.
 Despite a Genesis G90 being shown at MIAS in 2017, most Genesis vehicles in the country are sold by grey importers.

 In addition, many pre-owned vehicles are imported from Japan, or Hong Kong – countries that use right-hand-drive vehicles on the left side of the road.
 Because right-hand-drive vehicles are banned in the country, they are converted to left-hand-drive in conversion bays and freeport zones in Subic, Santa Ana, and Toledo.
 These vehicles are seen with plate numbers R for Subic (Central Luzon), B for Cagayan (Cagayan Valley), K for Cagayan De Oro (Northern Mindanao), and Y for Cebu (Central Visayas).
 Smuggling of used cars is rampant, with as many as sixty percent of registrations being of cars not officially imported.